mcserverhosting-net/sitev2/content/faqs/snapshot.md

 1. Access the "schedules" tab in your server panel.
 2. Set the schedule's name, frequency, and conditions for the snapshots.

-(remainder of the content is formatted systematically with similar SEO optimizations)